mendix/docs/content/en/docs/control-center/deployed-apps.md

 On the right side above the list, you can see two buttons:

-* **Email Keys** – Clicking this will email the license keys of the corresponding app to the registered Technical Contact.
+*  {{% icon name="email" %}} **Email Keys** – Clicking this will email the license keys of the corresponding app to the registered Technical Contact.

-* **Download Keys** – Clicking this downloads the license keys to your local computer.
+* {{% icon name="download-bottom" %}} **Download Keys** – Clicking this downloads the license keys to your local computer.
 The license keys can then be applied to the app for which they were created.

 The list below show the details of the environments with the following columns: